E2Style: Improve the Efficiency and Effectiveness of StyleGAN Inversion: Abstract

 \section{Abstract}

-This paper studies the problem of StyleGAN inversion, which plays an essential role in enabling the pretrained StyleGAN to be used for real facial image editing tasks.
-This problem has the high demand for quality and efficiency.
-Existing optimization-based methods can produce high quality results, but the optimization often takes a long time.
+This paper studies the problem of StyleGAN inversion, which plays an essential role in enabling the pretrained StyleGAN to be used for real image editing tasks.
+The goal of StyleGAN inversion is to find the exact latent code of the given image in the latent space of StyleGAN.
+This problem has a high demand for quality and efficiency.
+Existing optimization-based methods can produce high-quality results, but the optimization often takes a long time.
 On the contrary, forward-based methods are usually faster but the quality of their results is inferior.
-In this paper, we present a new feed-forward network for StyleGAN inversion, with significant improvement in terms of efficiency and quality.
+In this paper, we present a new feed-forward network ``E2Style" for StyleGAN inversion, with significant improvement in terms of efficiency and \wty{effectiveness}.
 In our inversion network, we introduce: 1) a shallower backbone with multiple efficient heads across scales; 2) multi-layer identity loss and multi-layer face parsing loss to the loss function; and 3) multi-stage refinement.
-Combining these designs together forms a simple and efficient baseline method which exploits all benefits of optimization-based and forward-based methods.
-Quantitative and qualitative results show that our method performs better than existing forward-based methods and comparably to state-of-the-art optimization-based methods, while maintaining the high efficiency as well as forward-based methods.
-Moreover, a number of real image editing applications demonstrate the efficacy of our method.
-Our project page is ~\url{https://wty-ustc.github.io/inversion}.
+Combining these designs together forms an \wty{effective} and efficient method that exploits all benefits of optimization-based and forward-based methods.
+Quantitative and qualitative results show that our E2Style performs better than existing forward-based methods and comparably to state-of-the-art optimization-based methods while maintaining the high efficiency as well as forward-based methods.
+Moreover, a number of real image editing applications demonstrate the efficacy of our E2Style.
+Our code is available at \url{https://github.com/wty-ustc/e2style}